- Sample Itinerary

 - Getting Here

-Our three day and two night Cataract Canyon trip gives you the fun and exhilaration of our longer 5 and 6 day trip.
+Our three-day and two nights Cataract Canyon trip gives you the fun and exhilaration of our longer 5 and 6 day trip.
 This excursion is a great way to experience whitewater rafting at its best in a short time frame.
-We take a morning jet boat ride down the upper section of the Colorado River, then transfer to our oar rafts above the confluence of the Green and Colorado rivers.
+We take a morning jet boat ride down the upper section of the Colorado River, and then transfer to our oar rafts above the confluence of the Green and Colorado rivers.
 Next we journey deep into the red rock country of Canyonlands National Park.

 - Explore the heart of Canyonlands

 - Classic Southern Utah Red Rock Desert Environment

 The freshness of the food exceeded our expectations.
 Everything was absolutely dee-licious!
 Our first whitewater rafting trip but not our last!
 The guides were personable, knowledgeable and competent.
 Moreover, they prepared excellent meals.
 We particularly enjoyed the hikes, the petroglyphs and the bighorn sheep sighting.